tbalogh/AndroidLifecycleExperiments/README.md

 that help us to live in peace and harmony with UI components whose lifecycle managed by the Android OS, such as Activities and Fragments.

-Android applications are commonly interested in these [Lifecycle events](https://developer.android.com/reference/android/arch/lifecycle/Lifecycle.Event) so we can avoid common gotchas, such as updating the UI while the application is in the background.
+Android applications are commonly interested in these [Lifecycle events](https://developer.android.com/reference/android/arch/lifecycle/Lifecycle.Event) so common gotchas can be avoided, such as updating the UI while the application is in the background.

 The Activities and Fragments are implements the [LifecycleOwner](https://developer.android.com/reference/android/arch/lifecycle/LifecycleOwner) interface so we can easily observe those lifecycle events.